spacetelescope/stdatamodels/docs/source/jwst/kwtool/kwtool.rst

 Sets are used here since each key might appear in multiple top files in the keyword dictionary and in multiple data model schemas.

+There are a few instances where "path" won't be compared.
+These are:

+- if the keyword dictionary entry does not have an archive destination
+- if the datamodel schema keyword definition is nested in an "items" array

 Report format
 -------------